Unknown Man No. 89: Plot summary

-Detroit process server Jack Ryan has a reputation for finding men who don't want to be found.
+Detroit process server Jack Ryan (no relation to Tom Clancy's character of the same name) has a reputation for finding men who don't want to be found.
 A string of seemingly unrelated crimes leads Ryan to the search for a missing stockholder known only as "unknown man #89," but his missing man isn't "unknown" to everyone: a pretty blonde hates his guts, and a very nasty dude named Virgil Royal wants him dead in the worst way.
 This is very unfortunate for Jack, who is suddenly caught in the crossfire of a lethal triple-cross and becomes as much a target as his nameless prey.
 Along the way, Ryan butts heads with local police, including six-shooter-carrying Dick Speed.
 The book is perhaps best remembered for a sequence taken straight from The Godfather, where thug Virgil plants a shotgun in the meeting place of his victim, in this case, the fire escape of Bobby Lear's hotel room.
 Also of note is homosexual wannabe gangster Lonnie, whose "superfly" haircut was emulated by several of Elmore Leonard's other characters.